 See "Note 8.
 Investments" for further information on our equity investments; "Note 18.
 Commitments, Contingencies and Guarantees" for information on our equity investment commitments; and "Note 22.
-Transactions with Affiliated Funds" for a description of transactions with affiliated funds, in Part II, Item 8 "Financial Statements and Supplementary Data" in our 2019 Form 10-K.
+Transactions with Affiliated Funds" for a description of transactions with affiliated funds, in Part I, Item 1 "Financial Statements" in our Quarterly Report on Form 10-Q.